dxliuNJU/Meast-Toolkit/README.md

 /example/ExampleTriples is the source data of the example.</br>
 /meast.jar the runnable jar file.
 To run the example correctly, you have to juxtapose the example and meast.jar
 </br></br>
-To running a completed progress, you may wish to run 'java -cp meast.jar name.dxliu.exapmle.Step1_ExampleTriplePreprocessor' for the preprocessing and run 'java -cp meast.jar name.dxliu.exapmle.Step2_ExampleOracleUsage' to construct distance oracle.Then 'java -cp meast.jar name.dxliu.exapmle.Step1_ExampleTriplePreprocessor' is how to query the relation between Alice,Bob and Chris in the example graph.
+To running a completed progress, you may wish to run </br>'java -cp meast.jar name.dxliu.exapmle.Step1_ExampleTriplePreprocessor'</br> for the preprocessing and run </br>'java -cp meast.jar name.dxliu.exapmle.Step2_ExampleOracleUsage'</br> to construct distance oracle.Then </br>'java -cp meast.jar name.dxliu.exapmle.Step1_ExampleTriplePreprocessor'</br>
+is how to query the relation between Alice,Bob and Chris in the example graph.